dmontecino/SMARTeR/README.md

 # Create a species attribute:

-Basically the function 'create_species_function' creates a Data Model that only has a species attribute as a tree with two levels.
-Then this species attribute-only data model can be merged into the user's Data Model and the attribute becomes available.
+Basically the function 'create_species_function' creates a Data Model that only has a species attribute as a tree with two taxonomic levels.
+Then this species attribute-only data model can be merged into the user's Data Model and the attribute becomes available to be added to the Categories.
 The species tree attribute can be flattened to a list in SMART Desktop.
 Check the final step lo learn how to merge the species attribute data model created with this function with the data model in SMART Desktop at the end of this section.

 The species tree attribute has a key and a label.
 The key is provided through the argument 'species_attribute_key' that cannot have spaces, weird characters, or